-- Establishing a structured approach to evaluating performance for both IA staff and leadership may help reinforce alignment with the City's goals and internal audit standards. - Establishing technical, ethical, and behavioral competencies into evaluations could support continuous development and clarity around expectations.
+- Establishing a structured approach to evaluating performance for both IA staff and leadership can help reinforce alignment with the City's goals and internal audit standards.
+This is contingent on realigning the IA function's activities with the City's strategic objectives. - Establishing technical, ethical, and behavioral competencies into evaluations could support continuous development and clarity around expectations.
 There is an opportunity to strengthen the broader understanding of how Internal Audit's performance is measured to enhance accountability to those tasked with governance.